 Caring for Complex Patients resources

-Tips for managing legacy patients: Suggestions for how to approach patients you have inherited from another clinician.
+Tips for managing patients on legacy prescriptions: Suggestions for how to approach patients you have inherited from another clinician.

 Intensity & frequency of monitoring by risk example: How one clinic handled setting monitoring approaches by risk level.

-Buprenorphine information from SAHMSA: Buprenorphine is used in medication-assisted treatment (MAT) to help people reduce or quit their use of heroin or other opiates, such as pain relievers like morphine.
+Buprenorphine information from SAMHSA: Buprenorphine is used in medication-assisted treatment (MAT) to help people reduce or quit their use of heroin or other opiates, such as pain relievers like morphine.